restarian/brace_document/docs_raw/usage.md

 parser.reverse_sort = true
 // This can be outside the project root as long as relative_docs dir is not. parser.backup = ../../docs
-// This is the only non-optional parser option.
-The value when ran from the commond line is set to the directory inputted as the manditory last parameter.
+// The value set when the program is started from the command line will be set to the directory inputted as the manditory last parameter of the command.
 // It is fine to use absolute paths when setting this value even though it is named with the word relative.
-This can be outside the project root as
+This directory can be outside the project root as
-// long as the backup is set to a path within the project. parser.relative_docs_dir = docs_raw
+// long as the backup is set to a path within the project.
+The *project_root* value will be used if this is not set when calling the api programically. parser.relative_docs_dir = docs_raw
 ```